Strangeways, Here We Come: Musical style

-Marr felt the band was ready to enter a new musical phase, and was determined to avoid a formula and move away from their previous "jingle jangle" sound.
+Music critics have categorised Strangeways, Here We Come as a pop rock recording.
+The album features a more experimental and sonically varied approach compared to the band's previous albums.
+During its production, Marr felt the band was ready to enter a new musical phase, and was determined to avoid a formula and move away from their previous "jingly-jangly indie" sound.
 He started to look for different influences, finding an interest in the Beatles' self-titled 1968 album.
-Marr further stated that he intended Strangeways as an homage to early records by the Walker Brothers.
+Marr further stated that he intended Strangeways, Here We Come as an homage to early records by the Walker Brothers.
 The band's instrumentation branched out as well, including synthesised saxophone, string arrangements on keyboards, and drum machine additions.